regenrek/regenrek-blog-11ty/src/posts/2019-05-02-how-to-markdown-nuxt.md

 - [Whats next?](#whats-next)

-Hey Everyone in this article we're going to create a simple blog with nuxt and markdown functionality.

 ## Introduction

+Hey Everyone in this article we're going to create a simple blog with nuxt.js and markdown functionality.

 ### Why I should use markdown?